Spare Parts Delivery to Vessel: Full Process

 International Marine Contractors Association (IMCA)

-The International Marine Contractors Association provides operational guidance for offshore vessels.
-Documentation and traceability of parts are vital in offshore energy operations.
+The Broad Marine Passing laborers Association gives operational guidance for the sea vessels.
+Documentation and traceability of parts are fundamental in the sea essentialness operations.

 MARPOL Environmental Alignment